 “Earlham is nationally ranked for its classroom experience, so students in these new majors can expect best-in-class teaching, outstanding opportunities for experiential learning and highly personalized mentorship,” said Mike Deibel, interim dean of the faculty.

 In addition to these new programs, Earlham has also added six new majors and two minors in the last two years.
-They include majors in data science, exercise science, creative writing, social services, media and communications, and minors in quality science and equestrian management.
+They include majors in data science, creative writing, social services, media and communications, and minors in quality science and equestrian management.